-|SAME AS||SAME AS A00321-A|
+|SAME AS||SAME AS A00321-B|

-|COSPNSR||ADDABBO, AKSHAR, AVELLA, BONACIC, BOYLE, FUNKE, HELMING, MARCHIONE, MURPHY, O'MARA, PERALTA, RITCHIE, SAVINO, TEDISCO, VALESKY|
+|COSPNSR||ADDABBO, AKSHAR, AVELLA, BONACIC, BOYLE, FUNKE, HELMING, MARCHIONE, MURPHY, O'MARA, PERALTA, PHILLIPS, RITCHIE, SAVINO, TEDISCO, VALESKY|

-|Enacts the "school bus camera safety act" to authorize the installation and use of photo monitoring devices on school buses to detect and record vehicles illegally passing or overtaking a school bus; provides for owner liability of a motor vehicle detected by a camera to have illegally passed or overtaken a school bus; provides that liability shall be a civil fine equal to the traffic infraction fine imposed therefor; authorizes school districts to receive state aid for the purchase of such cameras.|
+|Requires a resolution by the board of trustees of a school district to authorize the installation, administration, operation, notice processing and maintenance of and use of photo monitoring devices on school buses to detect and record vehicles illegally passing or overtaking a school bus; provides for owner liability of a motor vehicle detected by a camera to have illegally passed or overtaken a school bus; provides that liability shall be a monetary penalty in the amount of two hundred fifty dollars.|

 Go to top